-INAPPROPRIATE OR DISRUPTIVE LEVEL LEVEL LEVEL LEVEL BEHAVIOR 1 2 3 4

-Offense: (10) Intimidation, Harassment, Menacing, or Bullying Behavior and Not Physical Contact threatening, stalking, or seeking to coerce or compel a person to do something; intentionally placing or attempting to place another person in fear of imminent physical injury; or engaging in verbal, written or electronic means of communication or physical conduct that threatens another with harm, including intimidation through the use of epithets or slurs involving race, ethnicity, notice prior religion religion religion spectra or compel or grant or grant or prior to be an electronic means of communication or physical conduct that threatens another with harm, including intimidation through the use of epithets or slurs involving race, ethnicity, notice or compel or com national origin, religion, religious practices, se ex, gender, sexual orie mation, age, weight o r disability K-5 students • • •

-Offense: (9) Minor Altercations
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Offense: (10) Intimidation, Harassment, Menacing, or Bullying Behavior and Not Physical Contact threatening, stalking, or seeking to coerce or compel a person to do something; intentionally placing or attempting to place another person in fear of imminent physical injury; or engaging in verbal, written or electronic means of communication or physical conduct that threatens another with harm, including intimidation through the use of epithets or slurs involving race, ethnicity, national origin, religious practices, sex, gender, sexual orientation, age, weight or disability K-5 students • • • • 6-12 students • • • Offense: (9) Minor Altercations Involves physical contact, but no physical injury.
+Striking, shoving or kicking another person or subjecting another person to unwanted and/or unprovoked physical contact with the intent to harass, annoy, or alarm another person, but no physical injury results.
+All Students (K-12) • • •